Pylons/pyramid/docs/narr/handlers.rst

 This will register two views that require the ``action`` to be ``index``, with the additional view predicate requiring a specific request method.

-When a method is decorated multiple times with :class:`~pyramid.view.action`, a view configuration will be registered for each call, with the view callable being the method decorated.
-Used with a combination of ``name``, multiple URL's can result in different template renderings with the same data.
+It can be useful to decorate a single method multiple times with :class:`~pyramid.view.action`.
+Each action decorator will register a new view for the method.
+By specifying different names and renderers for each action, the same view logic can be exposed and rendered differently on multiple URLs.

 Example: